 - All kits will now include premium silicone insulated wire.
 These high quality wires are nearly impossible to melt and will make the install easier and look great!

 - Extra goodies.
 We can't spoil these surprises quite yet!

 A lot is going on behind the scenes as we continue to learn and grow.
 We're continuing to invest in our fabrication operations.
 Our focus now is improving the quality of our products even more, both pre-fabrication through upgrades to our PCB stenciling process and to our post-processing with better depaneling tools and industrial cleaning machines.

 We look forward to sharing more on our in house fabrication operation and processes in the near future!

-If you made it this far then thank you!
-None of this would have be possible without the support from our users and community members.
+If you made it this far, thank you!
+None of this would have been possible without the support from our users and community members.